Cazen/streamanalyzer/README.md

 > my apps are starting very slow, despite I have a cluster with many resources

 The default setting are optimized for middle scale clusters.
 You are free to increase the JAVA_OPTS environment variable, and resource requests and limits to improve the performance.
 Be careful!

-> I have selected prometheus but no targets are visible

-This depends on the setup of prometheus operator and the access control policies in your cluster.
-Version 1.6.0+ is needed for the RBAC setup to work.

-> I have selected prometheus, but my targets never get scraped

-This means your apps are probably not built using the `prometheus` profile in Maven/Gradle

 > my SQL based microservice stuck during liquibase initialization when running multiple replicas